glenveigas437/SystemDesignNinja/Low Level Design/Design Patterns/01 - Creational Design Patterns.md

 This is a Floral Top by Gucci worth Rs.
 900
 This is a Legging by Armani worth Rs.
 500
 ```

+In the example above, There is one interface for different types of clothes which is wrapped into one factory based on the dressing style, for e.g. if the customer is a man then it returns the factory of shirts and trousers, while dress and leggings are returned based on a woman's shopping preferences.

+So we can infer that if there are multiple items under one category we can wrap those items in Factory.